Exclusive: Mike Pompeo — Biden has caused ‘global shame’ with spy balloon response

 But his criticisms of Trump remain mild.
 And the most heated moments of his interview with The Hill concerned the near-total absence of any mention of the Capitol insurrection in his book’s 400-plus pages.

-If Pompeo is largely loyal toward Trump, he is far more critical of former United Nations Ambassador Nikki Haley.
+If Pompeo is largely loyal toward Trump, he is far more critical of former U.S. Ambassador to the United Nations Nikki Haley.
 Haley is all but certain to announce her presidential candidacy at an event in Charleston, S.C., on Wednesday.

 Pompeo claims in his book that Haley was at one point seeking to displace then-Vice President Mike Pence — a claim Haley has called “lies and gossip.”